daddyholnes/PodPlaiStudio/README.md

 5. **Access the application**

-Open your browser and navigate to `http://localhost:5000`
+Open your browser and navigate to `http://localhost:5050`

+Note: The server will automatically find an available port in the range 5050-5100 if the default port (5050) is already in use.
+Check the terminal output for the actual port being used.

 ## Development